blinklet/learning/python/dbproject/docs/post.md

 Seems to work the same as normal script modules.

+### Relative imports

-To make the case of `python3 -m project2.program` work, you need to use relative imports. __init__.py tells python taht relative imports are allowed.
+To make the case of `python3 -m project2.program` work, you need to use relative imports. *\_\_init\_\_.py* tells python that relative imports are allowed.
+Also the `python -m` flag tells Python that relative imports are allowed.
+Relative imports will not wotk when running as a script with `python program.py`

 Change *program.py* to: